Cyrus Kingsbury: Mayhew Mission

 In 1820, Kingsbury chose a location in the northeastern part of present-day Oktibbeha County, Mississippi that he deemed a suitable site for another mission.
 He described the location as, "... a point where the Ash Creek flows into the Tibbee Creek.”
-Cyrus named the site for the Mayhew family, another missionary family from Massachusetts.
+Cyrus named the site Mayhew, in honor of the Mayhew family, another missionary family from Massachusetts.
 The Kingsburys, assisted by some other families and three unmarried women, started by building a boarding school, where they taught the Choctaws living around the mission to read, write, study the Bible and other subjects related to earning a living.
 The school opened on April 30, 1820, with twelve students who lived nearby.
 Enrollment increased soon to 18, with new students who came from elsewhere in the Choctaw Nation.
 A church building opened May 6, 1821, and became affiliated with the Tombigbee Presbytery of the Presbyterian Church.

 Kingsbury's influence on the Choctaw Nation could be described as spectacular.
 For example, the Choctaw chiefs began to solicit his advice on how to deal with officials of the Federal Government.
 They specifically asked him to accompany their delegation to negotiate the 1820 Treaty of Doak's Stand.
 He did so, and was soon appalled at the U. S. commissioners negotiating tactics, calling the discussions, "Whiskey Negotiations."
 Kingsbury counseled the Choctaws to cease further negotiations until the commissioners stopped plying the Choctaws with liquor.
 The Choctaws did so, and the result was a more favorable outcome for the tribe.

 Meanwhile, Sarah Kingsbury bore two children, Cyrus and John P. Sarah contracted an unidentified illness and died at the mission five days later, on September 15, 1822.
 Sarah was buried in the mission cemetery, and Cyrus and the boys lived at the mission for a few more years.
 When the boys were old enough to go to school, Cyrus sent them back East to be educated.
 In 1824, Cyrus married Electa May.
 Well-suited to working as his partner as a missionary, she also saw to the raising of Cyrus' sons.
 Electa served with him until she died in July 1864.
 Work continued on the mission, and by 1831, it included a gristmill, a blacksmith shop and a farm.
 In that year, the Choctaws at Mayhew Mission began their arduous trek to their new homeland in Indian Territory.
 Cyrus Kingsbury chose to accompany them all the way.

 Cyrus Kingsbury was one of four Mayhew missionaries credited with founding the First Presbyterian Church of Columbus, Mississippi in May, 1829.
 The other three were Thomas Archibald, Hilary Patrick and David Wright.
 Mayhew missionaries served the church until 1834.
 David Wright became the first permanent minister after the church built a sanctuary and obtained its charter in 1844.